tonsky/tonsky.github.io/_posts/2020-06-11-syncthing.md

 Top to bottom:

 - I already have an annoying red dot in the menubar,
-- Link to another product (Parer), even though it has nothing to do with file synchronization,
+- Link to another product (Paper), even though it has nothing to do with file synchronization,
 - A firm suggestion I should enable notifications,
 - A notification that says my Desktop app is ready for use?!
 I mean, I’m looking at it from the desktop app!
 - Dropbox advertising some sort of trial,